wordswords/dpc-resume/CV.md

 Royal Holloway, University of London
 : *MSc Cyber Security - distance learning student* __Sept 2024 -> Present__
   Distance learning student studying a 4 year low-intensity Masters degree in Cyber Security with academic direction from Royal Holloway, in the evenings via the University of London's Distance Learning platform.
 Involved in the University of London student-run Cyber Security society as Vice President.
-Also upskilling heavily on GenAI and modern AI approaches in preparation to undertake a thesis on Cyber Security in GenAI.
+Also undertaking independent research on GenAI and modern AI approaches in preparation to undertake a thesis on GenAI Agents in Blue Team Cyber Security.

 Imperial College London
-: *Professional Certificate in AI/ML distance learning student* __Dec 2025 -> Present__
+: *Professional Certificate in AI/ML - distance learning student*
+__Dec 2025 -> Present__
-  Realised I needed to upskill in AI/ML/GenAI further to my joint bachelors degree in AI, and so I signed up for this 7 month course at one of the best unviersities in the world for the subject.
+  Realised I needed to upskill in AI/ML/GenAI further to my previous joint bachelors degree in AI, and so I signed up for this 7 month course at one of the best universities in the world for the subject.

 Learning Sabbatical
 : *Various*